 1. Check Your Budget

 Electric bass guitars are typically more expensive than beginner instruments, such as ukuleles or acoustic guitars.
 In addition, nicer, newer bass guitars can be costly, which isn’t ideal for beginners or those on a budget.

 The brand you choose will affect several things, most notably the price and the quality.
 If you’re on a budget, you’ll probably want to choose a less expensive brand.
 However, remember that cheaper guitars may not last as long or sound as good as more expensive ones.

 2. Pick A Type Of Bass Guitar

 There are several types of bass guitars: the electric bass, the acoustic bass, the fretless bass, and the 5-string or 6-string bass.
 However, there’s some overlap in these types as well.
 For instance, you can find fretless bass guitars with varying numbers of strings as you can with either electric or acoustic basses.
-Therefore, it’s essential to determine what you want by comparing fretless and fretted bass guitars, comparing 4-string and 5-string bass guitars, and comparing hollow and solid body guitars because they all provide a different playing experience and produce a unique sound.
+Therefore, it’s essential to determine what you want by comparing fretless and fretted bass guitars, comparing 4-string and 5-string bass guitars, and comparing hollow and solid body guitars because they all provide a different playing experience and produce a unique sound, like how the guitar in our Gretsch Jim Dandy review sounds so unique.
 It’s also important to understand how a bass guitar is different from an upright bass.